-The book is so focused on Belly's relationships with Conrad and Jeremiah that there isn't as much scope for her friendships with girls.
+The books are so focused on Belly's relationships with Conrad and Jeremiah that there isn't as much scope for her ongoing friendships with girls.
 By contrast, the show puts her friendship with Taylor front and centre.
 On top of that, from Nicole to Shayla, Belly also grows close with many of the girls she meets at the country club.

-9) Conrad doesn't have a panic attack in the book
+12) Conrad doesn't have panic attacks in the first book

 Belly's mum Laurel is given a huge character development in the series.
 As opposed to just being a side character in Belly's life, we see her struggles as an author.
 We also get more insight into her friendship with Susannah and it's really beautiful to watch unfold.

 Believe it or not, author Cleeveland Castillo was invented purely for the series.
-In other words, that legendary hook-up scene between Cleeveland and Laurel is not part of the books and Laurel's love life isn't really explored.
+In other words, that legendary hook-up scene between Cleeveland and Laurel in season 1 is not part of the books and Laurel's love life isn't really explored.

 Steven does appear in the book but he heads off to tour colleges shortly after arriving in Cousins and there's no love story or Country Club job for him.
 Essentially, all of the iconic Steven and Shayla moments in the series are completely new.
 Shayla was actually created specifically for the show.

-14) Belly doesn't find Conrad's necklace in the book
+19) Belly doesn't find Conrad's necklace in the first book

 So Belly finding the necklace in the series is pretty key to her realising that her love for Conrad is requited.
 However, it isn't until the second book that Belly finds it.
 In other words, it takes a lot longer for Belly to actually clock exactly how Conrad feels about her.

-15) Belly and Conrad don't get together in the book
+20) Belly and Conrad don't get together in the first book

 On that note, we don't get the romantic scene on the beach in The Summer I Turned Pretty book.
 Belly may realise that she wants to be with Conrad but they never act on it.
 The whole scene with Conrad saying: "I do want you" and then kissing Belly on the beach as 'This Love (Taylor's Version)' plays is a TV exclusive.

-17) Susannah doesn't paint the boys in the book
+21) Susannah doesn't paint the boys in the first book

 Susannah painting the boys is a touching addition to the series.
-And it's made even more touching when you realise that this could be her last summer with her children.
+And it's made even more touching when you realise that this was her last summer with her children.

-18) The show is more diverse than the book
+22) The show is more diverse than the books

 Belly's race is never explicitly addressed in the books and the original covers portrayed Belly as white.
 By contrast, Belly is mixed-race in the series.
 Her mother is Korean and her dad is white.
 Also, Nicole is described as "blonde" in the book but she is played by Summer Madison, a Black actress, in the show and there are many more characters of colour.